ownbee/doorstop-edit/README.md

 * Add and remove document.
 * Remembering changed layout between restarts.
 * Validating documents and items in a user-friendly manner.
-* File watcher for syncing/refreshing when changes made on disk.
 * Ability to change project root.

 ## Install